Maiq-The-Dude/FoldableMP7A1/README.md

 # FoldableMP7A1
 - Gives the MP7A1 foregrip the ability to fold.
-Click right in front of the triggerguard to activate.
+Click right in front of the trigger guard to activate.
+- Adds a 20 round flushed mag thanks to Andrew_FTW#9221.
+- Changes quickbelt slot size eligibility depending on collapsed stock position.

 ## Installation
 Requires [BepInEx 5.4.x](https://github.com/BepInEx/BepInEx/releases/latest) and [Deli 0.3.2+](https://github.com/Deli-Collective/Deli/releases).